deviserplatform/docs/guide/extensions/modules.md

 For each module action, one or more properties can be added.
 Creating and managing properties are explained in [properties](properties.md) section.

 >[!NOTE]
->Display Name of the module action should be should be unique.
+>Display Name of the module action should be unique.
 Route for this module will be like this `modules/security/account/login`

 ## Module Views